 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for school counselors and higher education counselors will increase 8% from 2014 to 2024 (www.bls.gov).
-The BLS reported that in 2015, people in these jobs earned a mean salary of $56,490 per year.
-Those who work in human services could expect job growth of 11% from 2014 to 2024, according to the BLS; the mean salary for these social and human service assistants was $33,190 annually in 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for school counselors and higher education counselors will increase faster than average by 8% from 2018 to 2028 (www.bls.gov).
+The BLS reported that in 2018, people in these jobs earned a mean salary of $60,160 per year.
+Those who work in human services could expect a much faster than average job growth of 13% from 2018 to 2028, according to the BLS; the mean salary for these social and human service assistants was $35,830 annually in 2018.

 It may be possible to begin a career as a social and human services assistant with a high school diploma and certification, although many employers prefer applicants with postsecondary education.
 A master's degree and license is required to be a school counselor.
 School counselors may also need to have their teaching license.